 - Every now and then, change your work environment.
 Head to Starbucks or something.
+I sometimes head out in my RV and use it as an office.
 Often you’ll find you get more done just because you’re in a different place, strangely enough.

 - Goals with no action plan for it mean nothing.

-- And plan must be broken down into a series of specific actions.
+- A plan must be broken down into a series of specific actions.

 - Each action should be broken down until each one is something which is specific enough to be done in one sitting.

 - Make each action measurable, with a very clear delineation between “done” and “not done”.
 None of this fuzzy perfectionist shit.